cloudfoundry/bpm-release/docs/runtime.md

 to create.
 This is to protect against fork-bombs and other resource exhaustion mistakes or attacks.
 Threads also count towards this limit as they are also given PIDs.

+### Core File Size

+This setting controls the maximum size of core dump files produced when a process crashes.
+It is equivalent to setting `ulimit -c` for your process.
+By default the limit is zero, which means core dumps are disabled.
+Setting this value allows operators to capture core dumps for post-mortem debugging.

+To enable core dumps you also need to ensure the following:

+* **Writable working directory:** The kernel writes core dumps to the path configured in `/proc/sys/kernel/core_pattern` (which often defaults to `core`, i.e. the process's current working directory).
+In bpm the default working directory is the job directory (`/var/vcap/jobs/JOB`), which is mounted read-only.
+Set `workdir` to a writable location (e.g.
+  `/var/vcap/data/JOB` with `ephemeral_disk: true`) or configure
+  `core_pattern` on the host to point to a writable path.
+* **`fs.suid_dumpable` sysctl:** Because bpm switches from root to the `vcap` user, the kernel may clear the "dumpable" flag on the process.
+The host sysctl `fs.suid_dumpable` must be set to `1` or `2` for core dumps to work.
+  This is a host-level setting and should be configured in the BOSH `pre-start` script (see [Setting Sysctl Kernel Parameters][sysctl]).
+* **Disk space:** Core dumps can be as large as the process's virtual memory.
+  Make sure the target disk has enough free space.

+[sysctl]: config.md#setting-sysctl-kernel-parameters

 [limits]: config.md#limits-schema